DSS must be installed on a Linux x86-64 server.

 DSS can be installed on macOS version 10.12 (Sierra) and later (tested up to 10.15 (Catalina)).

 8 GB of RAM is required.
 More RAM can be required if you intend to load large datasets in memory (for example in the IPython notebook component).

 Dataiku DSS is accessed over a Web browser.

 The following browsers are supported:

 - Chrome (latest version)

 - Firefox (latest ESR version)

-Adblock Plus on Chrome is known to cause serious performance issues when using Data Science Studio.
-It is highly recommended that you add the hostname on which Data Science Studio is deployed to the list of “allowed domains” in Adblock Plus
+Browser extensions such as Adblock Plus are known to cause serious display and performance issues when using Data Science Studio.
+It is highly recommended that you add the hostname on which Data Science Studio is deployed to the list of “allowed domains” in your ad blocker configuration.

 Data Science Studio makes use of WebSockets technology.
 If a proxy is used between the user’s browser and the Data Science Studio server, the proxy must support WebSockets.
 In case of doubt, it is recommended not to use any proxy between the browser and the Data Science Studio server.